On 11 April 2018 the Court of Appeal in England and Wales issued its judgment in the English case of Kim Waggott -v- William H Waggott.

 The view in England and Wales seems to be that in light of recent case law, and going forward, there will be more cases where term orders for maintenance are made rather than maintenance on an indefinite basis.
 Awards will be assessed on the basis of avoiding financial hardship rather than on the basis of financial entitlement, arguably bringing the position south of the Border more in line with the Scottish position.

-What is the Scottish approach to maintenance?
+What is the Scottish approach to maintenance payments in divorce cases?

 In Scotland the principles governing our family law legislation are set out at Section 9 of the Family Law (Scotland) Act 1985.
 In common with the position in England & Wales, we have a principle of fair sharing.